elerac/polanalyser/README.md

 Some notes before you attempt to calibrate your polarimetry instrument:

 The Mueller matrix is esquisitely sensitive to changes on the surface of a material, this is very similar to the technique used to measure nm thick films in the semiconductor industry.
 So be sure to not touch the surface and store in a dry, dust-free container.
 If the samples must be cleaned then remeasure their Mueller matrix afterwards.

 The optical constants depend not only on wavelength but also temperature.
 Be sure your reference samples are at the same temperature as they were when measured.

 The measurements will be wavelength dependent and the narrower the wavelength of light used will correspond to a more precise and accurate result because multiple wavelengths aren't being measured at once.
 I suggest using at least LEDs for a narrow band peak.
+A separate W calibration matrix will be required for each wavelength if your instrument is multispectral.

 The way the reference samples are measured matters.
 If you plan to build a transmission style polarimetry instrument the reference samples will need to be measured on a transmission style polarimetry instrument, likewise for reflective instruments.

 The following code shows how to produce and save a calibration matrix for calculating Mueller matrices.